danielwzyang/minionese/README.md

     java test/ReadFile.java test/test.minion

-# Documentation
-## Basic Syntax
+# Basic Syntax
 The overall structure of the language is similar to Javascript.
 The main difference is that the code isn't line based because of the way the lexer and parser are implemented.
-Thus there are no semicolons to end lines, and line breaks are a formatting choice.
+There are no semicolons to end lines and line breaks are a formatting choice.

 Whitespace isn't necessary unless it causes confusion in the lexer.
 For example, 3  -1 will be lexed as 3 and -1, not 3 minus 1.

 To add comments, use the double quotations.
 This can be single line or multiline, as the lexer just parses this as a string.

-## Declarations + Assignments
+# Declarations + Assignments
 To declare a variable, use the keyword "la," followed by the equals sign and an expression.
 To assign a variable, use the identifier name followed by an expression.
 Variables lack types so a variable can be declared with one type and assigned to a different type.